sergiofgonzalez/nodejs-in-action/chapter32-coding-with-streams/README.md

   .on('finish', () => console.log(`INFO: file ${ filename } successfully sent`));
 ```

-We are again using taking advantage that the HTTP request object `req` is a stream, and therefore, we read the file, compress it and send it to the server as soon as a every chunk is available.
+We are again taking advantage that the HTTP request object `req` is a stream, and therefore, we read the file, compress it and send it to the server as soon as a chunk is available.

 | EXAMPLE: |
 | :------- |